 Active Adult is one of the fastest growing real estate products, largely because there is no health care component to this type of senior commercial real estate development.
 However, there are some challenges that developers and investors need to keep in mind.
 Since the cost of land is high in many areas, they have to be realistic about return on investment.
 They also need to know their customer and plan for the future.

 According to a recent study by the TransAmerica Center For Retirement Studies, 46% of retirees want to move once they retire, and 71% would prefer to live in a single-family home when they do.
 They also name affordability and maintaining their ties with friends and family as top priorities.
 Developers and builders targeting the 55+ market will have to learn to build “well-being” into these developments and communities.

 Baby boomers, or those born between 1946 and 1964, make up the majority of this population currently, with Generation X hot on their heels.
-By the year 2020, consumers 55 and older will make up 20 to 30% of the housing market.
-These consumers will be looking for affordable retirement homes that offer the lifestyle and amenities they are looking for, without the element of extended healthcare or assisted living being a factor.
+In 2021, consumers 56 and older made up 32% of the homebuying market.
+Many of these consumers are looking for affordable retirement homes that offer the lifestyle and amenities they are looking for, without the element of extended healthcare or assisted living being a factor.

 Today’s younger seniors aren’t ready to consider themselves “old.”
 In fact, they’re feeling younger and more vibrant than ever.
 Active Adult 55+ senior living communities are one of the fastest growing real estate products in the nation, and commercial investors are eager to tailor their offerings to the largest retirement demographic in the history of our country.